halpo/purrrogress/README.md

 ## Adding Bindings

-In addition to those pre-specified additional bindings can be added to show even more information.
+In addition to those provided, additional bindings can be added to show even more information.

 ``` r
 words <- stringi::stri_rand_lipsum(1, FALSE) %>%